Joepolymath/base-ts-server/README.md

 ## Installation

-To get started with AWAROME, follow these steps:
+To get started with \<project-name>, follow these steps:

 1. Clone the repository using Git: